After Greensboro firefighter fired over 'Straight Pride' and other Facebook posts, crowd erupts at city council meeting

 The City of Greensboro has fired Capt.
 Dustin Jones of the Greensboro Fire Department, citing a history of social media posts criticizing transgender people and Black Lives Matter along with an unwillingness to accept training and heed warnings from his supervisors.

 Jones was fired on May 12, according to the city.
-On Tuesday night, citizens packed the council meeting, which was punctuated by loud outbursts as some protested Jones' firing and others supported it.
+On June 6t, citizens packed the council meeting, which was punctuated by loud outbursts as some protested Jones’ firing and others supported it.

 Jones had gone to Facebook to protest his termination in a video in which he claimed he was fired because of a “Straight Pride” meme post made on April 16.